 How to Make your own Chrysanthemum and Goji Berry Tea Blend?

-Among thousands of herbal tea blends that exist in China, the combination of dried Chrysanthemum flowers with Goji berries (or wolf berries) is by far the most popular.
+Among thousands of herbal tea blends that exist in China, the combination of dried Chrysanthemum flowers with Goji berries (or wolf berries) is among the most popular recipes.

 There’s a good explanation for that.
 First of all, this tea blend recipe is easy to make at home.
 The combined nutrition of dried goji berries and chrysanthemum is effective in improving eye health according to Chinese Medicine experts, making it an ideal beverage for those who work a lot behind the computer.